ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 For example, any Client can only remain private relative to the entire space of other Clients using the protocol.
-Moreover, by owning tokens for a given set of keys, the Client's anonymity set shrinks to the total number of clients controlling tokens for the same keys.
+Moreover, by owning tokens for a given set of keys, the Client's anonymity set shrinks to the total number of Clients controlling tokens for the same keys.

 In the following, we consider the possible ways that Issuers can leverage their position to try and reduce the size of the anonymity sets to which Clients